zwicker-group/py-pde/docs/source/manual/basic_usage.rst

     storage = pde.MemoryStorage()
     result = eq.solve(field, t_range=10, dt=1e-3, tracker=["progress", storage.tracker(1)])

-Note that we also included the special identifier `"progress"` in the list of trackers, which shows a progress bar during the simulation.
+Note that we also included the special identifier :code:`"progress"` in the list of trackers, which shows a progress bar during the simulation.
-Another useful tracker is `"plot"` which displays the state on the fly.
+Another useful tracker is :code:`"plot"` which displays the state on the fly.

 Analyzing the results